urvishp13/Expression-Evaluation/README.md

 ## Overview

-This project was an assignment given to Rutgers CS112 Data Structures students in the Fall of 2014.
-It was redone in September 2021 with no recollection of how the project was initially completed.
 The focus of this project is to evaluate algebraic/numeric/algebraic-numeric expressions that have variables and/or constants of integer value.
 The expressions were to be solved using Stacks and Recursion.

 ## Code & Test Cases